andywiecko/Majoranapp/DEVELOPER_GUIDE.md

 The detailed explanation about algorithm can be found in the [paper][pub].

-Consider the implementation of `ChemicalTerm`, which describes on-site chemical potential interaction.
+Consider the implementation of `Spinfull::ChemicalTerm`, which describes on-site chemical potential interaction.
 Chemical potential term (for spinfull systems) can be written in the following form

 ![chemical](https://latex.codecogs.com/svg.latex?%5Cmu_i%20%28%5Chat%20n_%7Bi%5Cuparrow%7D&plus;%5Chat%20n_%7Bi%5Cdownarrow%7D%29%20%3D%20-%5Ctfrac%7B%5Ctext%20i%5Cmu_i%7D%7B2%7D%28%20%5Cgamma_%7Bi%5Cuparrow%7D%5E&plus;%5Cgamma_%7Bi%5Cuparrow%7D%5E-&plus;%20%5Cgamma_%7Bi%5Cdownarrow%7D%5E&plus;%5Cgamma_%7Bi%5Cdownarrow%7D%5E-%20%29)

-Below it will be demonstrated an example (based on `ChemicalTerm`) how to implement new terms.
+Below it will be demonstrated an example (based on `Spinfull::ChemicalTerm`) how to implement new terms.

 ### Term implementation

-Implementation of `ChemicalTerm` for spinfull systems is attached below
+Implementation of `Spinfull::ChemicalTerm` for spinfull systems is attached below

 ```c++
 class ChemicalTerm